star114/TIL/macos/mac-os-mojave-ios-12-public-beta.md

 #### 3rd party Applications

-* Miya Translate is freezing..
+* Miya Translate is freezing.. (fixed in PB3)
-* Shazam is freezing..
+* Shazam is freezing.. occasionally
-* BOOM 3D is freezing..
+* BOOM 3D is freezing.. occasionally
-* Beyond Compare quits unexpectly
+* Beyond Compare quits unexpectly (fixed after BC update)
     * When you create new session with text compare and paste copied test, the app exits unexpectly.
     * use file compare till being fixed.
 * Virtualbox cannot be installed.
     * halting during installation.
 * Homebrew - do not support mojave yet (no installation options to build)
     * iPython
-    * imagemagick
+    * imagemagick (fixed after imagemagick update)

 ## iOS 12